 A risk register is maintained at College level which is formally reviewed at meetings of the EMG.
 The risks are assigned to the most relevant Governor committee and reviewed at termly meetings of those committees and then annually by the full Board.
 The risk register identifies the key risks, systems and procedures to control them, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
+The risk description and mitigating control measures for each risk include an explicit evaluation of the Covid-19 impact.
 Risks are prioritised using a consistent scoring system.
 This is supported by a risk management training programme to raise awareness of risk throughout the College.

-Outlined below is a description of the highest rated risk factors that could affect the College, as identified by the Executive Management Group during 2018/19.
+Outlined below is a description of the highest rated risk factors that could affect the College, as identified by the Executive Management Group during 2019/20.
 Not all the factors are within the College's control.
 Other factors besides those listed below may also adversely affect the College.